David Liederman

 David Liederman (March 15, 1949 – July 4, 2024) was an American chef and businessman.
 He is best known for creating David's Cookies company (owned by Fairfield Gourmet Foods Corporation as of 2015), which produces a line of desserts, baked goods and cookie dough.
 He ceased to be associated with David's Cookies in 1996.

 Early life

 Liederman was born on March 15, 1949, in Manhattan, New York.
 He was the son of Adele Kaplan, director of the Rutgers University Small Business Development Center's women division, and Donald E. Liederman, chairman and president of the Capital Energy Corporation, an‐oil drilling business based in Beverly Hills.
 He had a brother named William.
-His parents divorced when he and was three years old, and his brother was one year old.
+His parents divorced when he was three years old, and his brother was one year old.
 He was raised in Princeton, New Jersey.
 Arthur Adlerstein, Liederman's stepfather, was a professor of psychology at Princeton University.
 Liederman attended the Hun School of Princeton.
 Liederman attended Denison University in Granville, Ohio, and later graduated from State University of New York, college at Old Westbury, receiving a law degree.